sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 1:50pm, made it 🇫🇷 🗼 🏁

 6:16pm, celebrations done.
 Picnic on the Eiffel Tower's lawn.
-We're just heading out for dinner amd drinks 🍻
+We're just heading out for dinner and drinks 🍻

+00:02, in a jazz bar called Sunset-Sunside, in the middle of Paris 🤷